Skip to content

 1 / 1

-[Externally verified] The company's Supplier Reporting Tool (SRT) is used to assess its own and supplier mills for risk annually, and high-risk mills undergo direct engagement.
+[Externally verified] The company's Supplier Reporting Tool (SRT) is used to assess its own and supplier mills for risk annually, and high-risk mills undergo site assessments or direct engagement.
+Evidence is externally verified by Control Union.

 • Y